 Information We Collect Automatically.
-We automatically collect information about you through your use of our Services, including without limitation: domain name; browser type and operating system; web pages you view; links you click; IP address; geolocation; hardware information, such as your device ID; the dates and times you use our Services; and the referring URL that led you to our Site.
+We automatically collect information about you through your use of our Services, including: domain name; browser type and operating system; web pages you view; links you click; IP address; geolocation; hardware information, such as your device ID; the dates and times you use our Services; and the referring URL that led you to our Site.
 We may combine this information with other information that we have collected about you, including, where applicable, your user name, name, and other personal information.
 Please see the section “Cookies and Other Tracking Mechanisms” below for more information.

-We invite you to post content on our Services, including your comments, discussions, pictures, and any other information that you would like to be available on our Services (collectively, “User Content”).
+Some of our Sites invite you to post content on our Services, including your comments, discussions, pictures, and any other information that you would like to be available on our Services (collectively, “User Content”).
 If you post User Content to our Services, such information, along with other information such as your user name, will be available to all registered users on our Services.
 Your User Content may become public and SDG cannot prevent such information from being used in a manner that may violate this Policy, the Terms of Service, the law, or your personal privacy.

 How We Use Your Information

 We use your information, including your personal information and User Content, for the following purposes:

 Providing and Improving Our Services.
 To provide and maintain our Services; to improve our Services; to develop new features, products, or services; to perform technical operations, such as updating software; and for other customer service and support purposes.

 Tailoring Content.
 To tailor the content and information that we may send or display to you, to offer location customization, and personalized help and instructions, and otherwise to personalize your experiences while using the Services.